 - In order to use a Library computer you must log in using your Library Card number.

 - Due to privacy rules we can not tell you your Card number.

 - Choose any available computer, move the mouse, and click on the word Available.
 (If you see the word Reserved choose another computer or make a reservation (see a staff member if you're unsure of how to do this).

-- Enter your Library Card number and PIN where indicated.
+- Enter your Library Card number.

 - Accept the Acceptable Use policy when prompted (you must accept in order to use the computer).